symbol-mind/symbol-mind-promo/README.md

 2. It grows into a **full stack programming framework**
    (Symp = kernel + back + fore).
 3. Finally, it awakens as a pixelated monochrome **Symbol OS**
-   (chat-like interface of the symbolic world).
+   (chat-like user interface of the symbolic world).

 ---